How to Meet Credit Card Minimum Spend

 Prepay Travel

 Most people travel at least once a year, many more often.
 Although I travel a lot with points, I can’t/don’t use points for some things.
-When I am trying to meet the minimum spend on a credit card, I try and prepay what I can.
-For instance, if I am flying domestically, I’ll buy my flight then.
+When I am trying to meet the minimum spend on a credit card, I try to prepay what I can.
+For instance, if I fly domestically, I’ll buy my flight then.
 I prepay my timeshare maintenance fees.
 I also pay for tours I have planned to go on while at a destination.

 Business Expenses